Robert Napper: Criminal activities

-After a fingerprint belonging to Napper was recovered from Samantha's flat, he was arrested by DS Alan Jackaman, and charged with the murders of Samantha and Jazmine Bisset, in May 1994.
+After a fingerprint belonging to Napper was recovered from Samantha's flat he was arrested by DS Alan Jackaman and charged with the murders of Samantha and Jazmine Bisset, in May 1994.
 Jackaman later also identified him as a suspect in the investigation into Nickell's murder.
 Napper was convicted at the Old Bailey in October 1995.
 He also admitted two rapes and two attempted rapes at this time.
-From the time of the first Old Bailey trial, he has been held at Broadmoor.
-In December 1995, he was questioned about Nickell's death but denied any involvement.
+From the time of the first Old Bailey trial he has been held at Broadmoor.
+In December 1995 he was questioned about Nickell's death but denied any involvement.

-Napper is also believed to have committed most or all of the attacks attributed to the "Green Chain Rapist" (named after the Green Chain Walk – a string of leafy pathways linking large parts of southeast London) who carried out at least 70 savage attacks across south-east London over a four-year period ending in 1994.
-The earliest of the 'Green Chain' rapes have been linked to Napper and were those he admitted to in 1995.
+Napper is also believed to have committed most or all of the attacks attributed to the "Green Chain Rapist" (named after the Green Chain Walk, a string of leafy pathways linking large parts of southeast London), who carried out at least 70 savage attacks across south-east London over a four-year period ending in 1994.
+The earliest of the Green Chain rapes have been linked to Napper and were those he admitted to in 1995.
 Napper is known to have kept detailed records of the sites of potential and actual attacks on women.
-During the investigation into the rapes, Napper had been eliminated due to his 6' 2" height, as detectives had decided to exclude anyone over 6' based on the description of a 5' 7" rapist.
-However, there are conflicting witness reports of the rapist's height and Napper walked with a stoop.
+During the investigation into the rapes, Napper had been eliminated due to his height, as detectives had decided to exclude anyone over based on the description of a rapist.
+However there are conflicting witness reports of the rapist's height and Napper walked with a stoop.

 The investigation to find Nickell's murderer resulted in the attempted prosecution of an innocent man, Colin Stagg, until, in 2004, advances in DNA profiling revealed Napper's connection to the case.
-On 18 December 2008, Napper was convicted of the manslaughter of Nickell on the grounds of diminished responsibility.
+On 18 December 2008 Napper was convicted of the manslaughter of Nickell on the grounds of diminished responsibility.
 He also admitted to four other attacks on women.
 Napper was sentenced to indefinite detention at Broadmoor Hospital.
-In his summing up at the Old Bailey, Mr Justice Griffiths Williams said to Napper: "You are in any view a very dangerous man".
+In his summing up at the Old Bailey Mr Justice Griffiths Williams said to Napper: "You are in any view a very dangerous man."

 Depictions in popular culture

 Napper was portrayed by Jack Riddiford in the 2021 miniseries Deceit, which retold the story of Operation Edzell.

+The murder of Rachel Nickell was dramatised in Netflix’s drama The Witness (2026).